AllRez44/barai-backlog/README.md

-#  Wishlist anager - Backlog
+#  Wishlist Manager - Backlog
 Barai is a solution for anyone filled up with backlogs, unnorganized piles of desired content or activities.

 ### Features: